emersonmde/anchor-chain/README.md

 ## Features

 - **Statically Typed Chains**: Anchor Chain leverages Rust's type system to provide statically typed chains, catching potential type mismatches at compile time.

 - **Async Runtime for Parallel Execution**: Built with Rust's async runtime, Anchor Chain allows for efficient parallel processing of nodes in complex chains.

 - **Extensibility through the Node Trait**: The `Node` trait allows developers to create custom nodes tailored to their specific use cases, enabling seamless integration into the chain.

 - **Support for Popular LLMs**: Anchor Chain provides built-in support for popular LLMs, such as OpenAI's GPT models and Anthropic's Claude, abstracting away API details to provide a common interface.

 - **Parallel Node Execution**: The `ParallelNode` struct enables parallel execution of multiple nodes, leveraging concurrency to improve overall chain performance.

 ## Supported Models

-Currently Anchor chain supports OpenAI's GPT3.5 Turbo, GPT4 Trubo, and GPT3.5 Instruct through the use of the [async-openai](https://crates.io/crates/async-openai) crate as well as Claude 3 Sonnet through the [AWS Bedrock API](https://aws.amazon.com/bedrock/).
+Currently, Anchor chain supports OpenAI's GPT3.5 Turbo, GPT4 Turbo, and GPT3.5 Instruct through the use of the [async-openai](https://crates.io/crates/async-openai) crate as well as Claude 3 Sonnet through the [AWS Bedrock API](https://aws.amazon.com/bedrock/).
 There are plans to add support for Mistral and other models supported by AWS Bedrock as well as support for connecting to a locally running [Ollama](https://ollama.com/) or [llama.cpp](https://github.com/ggerganov/llama.cpp) model through the provided REST APIs.

 ## Why Anchor Chain?

-Anchor Chain addresses some of the challenges developers face when working with LangChain, such as the lack of documentation, ambigious APIs, and the lack of type safety.
+Anchor Chain addresses some of the challenges developers face when working with LangChain, such as the lack of documentation, ambiguous APIs, and the lack of type safety.
 These issues can lead to time-consuming trial and error when building LLM-based applications.

 By leveraging Rust's expressive type system, Anchor Chain provides statically typed chains that offer clear compile-time feedback and in-editor type hints.
 This helps catch potential errors early in the development process and facilitates a more efficient workflow.

 Additionally, Anchor Chain's built-in support for async runtimes enables efficient parallel processing of nodes in complex chains.
 This can significantly reduce the overall execution time of LLM-based workflows, making Anchor Chain an attractive choice for performance-critical applications.

 ## Getting Started

 To get started with Anchor Chain, add the following dependency to your `Cargo.toml` file:

 ```toml